servicewell/VScode-Extension-FHIR-Liquid-Converter/FHIR-Converter/DEVELOPER_GUIDE_VSIX_BUILD.md

-# Creating and Installing a VSIX Extension in Visual Studio Code
+# Developer Guide - Creating and Installing a VSIX Extension in Visual Studio Code

 This guide walks you through how to package a Visual Studio Code extension into a `.vsix` file and install it manually.